mrismanaziz/Reforestation/README.md

-## Why do you never see elephants hiding in trees?
-Because they're so good at it.
+## I just read a book about Stockholm syndrome.
+It was pretty bad at first, but by the end I liked it.